sarsamurmu/zusty/pages/src/docs/helpers/index.md

 ### Display Types
 You can also change the display type by adding any of these classes
-- `zust-inline`{.class} : Makes the element's display to be inline.
+- `zust-inline`{.class} : Sets the element's display to be inline.
-- `zust-block`{.class} : Makes the element's display to be block.
+- `zust-block`{.class} : Sets the element's display to be block.
-- `zust-flex`{.class} : Makes the element's display to be flex.
+- `zust-flex`{.class} : Sets the element's display to be flex.
-- `zust-inline-block`{.class} : Makes the element's display to be inline-block.
+- `zust-inline-block`{.class} : Sets the element's display to be inline-block.
-- `zust-inline-flex`{.class} : Makes the element's display to be inline-flex.
+- `zust-inline-flex`{.class} : Sets the element's display to be inline-flex.
-- `zust-list-item`{.class} : Makes the element's display to be list-item.
+- `zust-list-item`{.class} : Sets the element's display to be list-item.

 ### Display types in different breakpoint
 Display Type has support for [Breakpoints](../general/breakpoints).